10 Ways Chronic Stress May Be Affecting Your Quality of Life

 - Exercise with your favorite music

-So make an effort this year to lower stress for greater health, and a better quality of life in 2019!
+So make an effort this year to lower stress for greater health, and a better quality of life!